 * What does your sewing space look like and do you keep it organized or like it all out where you can see it?

 It is a giant mess.
 I would love it to be organized and I feel creatively super-charged after it is, but I've accepted that it can't be clean all the time.
 I remember reading that Amy from angrychicken keeps her fabric in giant black garbage bags, which I think is hilarious and awesome.
-I spend my days picking up after little children and teaching them to pick up after themselves, so I had to give myself permission in my (kid-free) studio to be a slob.
+I spend my days picking up after little children and teaching them to pick up after themselves, so I had to give myself permission in my (kid-free) studio to be a slob. * Do you finish most projects in one sitting or do you work over time?

 I always want to finish them right away.
 I have to tell myself to slow down and focus one this step.
 Usually I keep it together until I get to the last step, then I get so impatient I rush through it.
 My hems are horrible.
-Horrible!
+Horrible! * What do you do with projects that didn't turn out like you wanted?

 Hide them away in the corner.